swat-ds/docsLibLab/docs/src/Resources/3DScanning/3DScanning.md

 ## Pre-Requisites

 - The RevoScan5 software must be downloaded to your device.
-This is link details how to do so: https://www.revopoint3d.com/pages/support.
+The software is available from the [RevoScan website](https://www.revopoint3d.com/pages/support).
 There are also a few tutorials that provide a general idea of the process.
 - The RevoPoint Scanner is located in the big closet in the LibLab Kitchen, ask for the key at the circulation desk.

 ## Step-by-Step Guide